hosseincomputer/climatevision/README.md

 # Climatevision: A Technical Comparison Between SAM and MaskRCNN
 This is a study of a review on image processing models for object detection.
-I have used the matrials from the links below:
+I have used two models of SAM and MaskRCNN from the links below:
-There are four aspects of comouter vision that could be applied to climate environmetns:

 https://github.com/facebookresearch/segment-anything

 https://github.com/matterport/Mask_RCNN

+The both links provide same functionalities on images which are image segmentation and masking.
+SAM is a new model of object segmentation employed and designed by Facebook trained by millions of images.
+The final output of the image are segemented images based on color thresholding.
+MaskRCNN on the other side is evolved from Fasterrcnn to enable masking the objects in an image by putting a mask on the boundary of the detected objects.
+MaskRCNN is compatibel with COCO dataset and provides some features for training the model such as control of tuning the last laeyrs and defining model's configuration.

+There are four aspects of comouter vision that could be applied to climate environmetns:

 ## 1- Climate classification